vseventer/markmyjourney/content/blog/20170504-a-road-trip-around-cyprus.md

 {{< photo "IMG_9763.JPG" >}}

 ## Paphos
 The next morning, after visiting so many beaches, we were ready to explore the inlands of Cyprus, as well as Paphos, a seaside city on the western end of Cyprus famous for its archeological sites.
 From the main highway, we took an inland road leading towards the Troodos Mountains, the mountain range covering the center of the island.
-We didn’t really set out to explore wineries in Cyprus, however once we came across some signs we simply had to explore.
+We didn’t really set out to explore wineries in Cyprus, however once we came across some signs we simply had to.
 We came across Karseras Family Winery, where the tasting included house red, white, or rose.

 {{< photo "IMG_9771.JPG" >}}